ORPAS – Applicant Responsibilities and Requirements

 - Multiple checks may be required throughout the program, and all costs associated with obtaining the checks will be at your expense.

-Travel may be required for program-related activities and courses, including, but not limited to, the following:
+You may be required to travel for program-related activities and courses, including, but not limited to:

 Hours of Study

-Evening and/or weekend hours may be required during the course of the academic program, including clinical practica.
+Evening and/or weekend hours may be required during the academic program, including clinical practica.